crowdcent/numerblox/README.md

 %autoreload 2
 ```

-This file will become your README and also the index of your documentation.

 ## Install

 `pip install numerai-blocks`

 ## How to use

-Development notebooks are in the `dev_nbs` directory.
+Development notebooks are in the `nbs` directory.
 Example and educational notebooks can be found in the `edu_nbs` directory.

-1. Downloaders
+- Downloaders
-2. Dataloaders
+- Dataloaders
-3. Dataset objects (with arbitrary metadata)
+- Dataset objects (with arbitrary metadata)
-4. Preprocessors and Postprocessors
+- Preprocessing
+- Model
-5. Model, ModelPipeline and ModelPipelineCollection (Or FeatureUnion??)
+- ModelPipeline and ModelPipelineCollection (Or FeatureUnion??)
+- Postprocessing
-6. Predictions (with arbitrary metadata)
+- Prediction dataset (with arbitrary metadata)
-7. Evaluators
+- Evaluators
-8. Submittors
-9. Key (containing authentication info)
+- Key (containing authentication info)
+- Submittors

 ```
 1+1